 Adding on, the EK-CryoFuel coolant possesses a neutral pH (7.0), which may slightly vary between pH 6-8 due to recurring minor chemical reactions and alterations between the coolant and your specific tubing.
 EKWB rates the EK-CryoFuel at a maximum operating temperature of 60C, where the EK-CryoFuel will start decomposing into its constituent elements and compounds if a temperature of 65C is surpassed.

 EKWB backs up the EK-CryoFuel with a 2-year warranty, which seems reasonable since the shelf life of the coolant after bottling is also 2-years.
 The 1L variant of the ready-to-go EK-CryoFuel Coolant Mixture is priced around $22, with EKWB’s foldable filling bottle and the EK-CryoFuel Dye Pack sold separately.

 That being said, you can alternatively purchase the 100mL variant of EK-CryoFuel Clear (Concentrated) and then dilute it at home using distilled water in a 1:9 ratio (900mL of water) to form 1L of DIY EK-CryoFuel coolant.
 You may buy the 100mL concentrated version for about $13.5 if you’re looking to save some money.
-Nonetheless, it’s pretty clear to us (and we hope you) why the EKWB EK-CryoFuel Clear is the Best Coolant for PC Water Cooling in 2022, objectively speaking.
+Nonetheless, it’s pretty clear to us (and we hope you) why the EKWB EK-CryoFuel Clear is the Best Coolant for PC Water Cooling, objectively speaking.